Klortho/Eutils-JSON/samples/README.md

         <a href="../../blob/master/samples/esummary.gds.json">esummary.gds.json</a>
       </td>
       <td>
         Instance document is not valid according to the DTD.
+There was no declaration for &lt;ExtRelations&gt;.
+I guessed that this should have the same content model as &lt;Relations&gt;.
+No declaration for &lt;FTPLink&gt;, and based on the sample, I added this with text content.
+No declaration for &lt;GEO2R&gt;.
+The sample has value "yes", and I made this a JSON string, although boolean might be better.
       </td>
       <td>
         <a href="http://eutils.ncbi.nlm.nih.gov/entrez/eutils/esummary.fcgi?retmode=xml&amp;version=2.0&amp;db=gds&amp;id=200040726">get xml</a>